projectmesa/mesa-frames/docs/general/user-guide/1_classes.md

         self["wealth"] = self["wealth"] + self.random.integers(n)
 ```

-You can access the underlying DataFrame where agents are stored with `self.agents`.
-This allows you to use DataFrame methods like `self.agents.sample` or `self.agents.group_by("wealth")` and more.
+You can access the underlying DataFrame where agents are stored with `self.df`.
+This allows you to use DataFrame methods like `self.df.sample` or `self.df.group_by("wealth")` and more.

 ## ModelDF 🏗️

 To add your AgentSetDF to your ModelDF, you should also add it to the agents with `+=` or `add`.

 NOTE: ModelDF.agents are stored in a class which is entirely similar to AgentSetDF called AgentsDF.
 The API of the two are the same.
-If you try accessing AgentsDF.agents, you will get a dictionary of `[AgentSetDF, DataFrame]`.
+If you try accessing AgentsDF.df, you will get a dictionary of `[AgentSetDF, DataFrame]`.

 Example: